Arithmetic group symmetry and finiteness properties of Torelli groups: Characteristic varieties of Torelli groups

 \begin{proof} For $\gamma \in \G$, denote $\gamma$-conjugation by $\iota_{\gamma}: T\isom T$.
 For a ring $R$, with group of units $R^{\times}$, and a group homomorphism, $\chi: T\to R^{\times}$, the notation $R_{\chi}$ means the $\Z T$-module $R$ associated to the change of rings $\chi: \Z T\to R$.
 Note that the pair $(\iota_{\gamma}, \id_R)\colon (T, R_{\chi\circ \iota_{\gamma}}) \isom (T, R_{\chi})$, gives an isomorphism in the category of local systems; see e.g. \cite[III.8]{B}.
 Hence, there is an induced isomorphism, $H_*(T, R_{\chi\circ \iota_{\gamma}}) \isom H_*(T, R_{\chi})$.
 Our claim follows by taking $R=\C$, and inspecting definition \eqref{eq:defchar}. \end{proof}

-Consider $\V^1_k (T)\cap \T^0(T_{\ab})$.
+When $T$ is finitely generated, let us consider $\V^1_k (T)\cap \T^0(T)$.
 This leads us to look at a discrete group $D$ acting linearly on a free, finitely generated abelian group $L$, and examine the $D$-invariant, Zariski closed subsets $W$ of $\T (L)= \Hom (L, \C^*)$.
 Besides the trivial case $W=\T (L)$, we find a lot of $0$-dimensional examples, by taking $W$ to be the subgroup of $m$-torsion elements of $\T (L)$.
 This raises a natural question: is there anything else?

 To present a first answer, we need the following notions.
-A {\em translated subgroup (torus)} is a subset of the character torus $\T= \T (G)$ of the form $t\cdot \bS$, where $t\in \T$ and $\bS \subseteq \T$ is a closed (connected) algebraic subgroup.
+A {\em translated subgroup (torus)} is a subset of the character torus $\T= \T (T)$ of the form $t\cdot \bS$, where $t\in \T$ and $\bS \subseteq \T$ is a closed (connected) algebraic subgroup.
 Note that the {\em direction} of the translated subgroup, $\bS$, is uniquely determined by $t\cdot \bS$.
-A Zariski closed subset $W\subseteq \T$ is a {\em union of translated tori} if each irreducible component of $W$ is a translated torus.
-A fundamental result, due to Arapura \cite{A}, is that $\V (G)$ is a union of translated tori in $\T (G)$, whenever $G$ is a {\em quasi-Kahler group}, that is, the fundamental group of the complement of a divisor with normal crossings in a compact Kahler manifold.
+A Zariski closed subset $W\subseteq \T$ is a {\em union of translated tori} if each irreducible component of $W$ is a translated torus; in other words, $W$ is a finite union of translated subgroups.

 \begin{lemma} Let $L$ be a $D$-module which is finitely generated and free as an abelian group.
 Assume that $D$ is an arithmetic subgroup of a simple $\C$-linear algebraic group $S$ defined over $\Q$, with $\Q-\rank (S)\ge 1$.
-Suppose also that the $D$-action on $L$ extends to an irreducible, rational $S$-representation on $L(\C):= L\otimes \C$.
+Suppose also that the $D$-action on $L$ extends to an irreducible, rational $S$-representation in $L(\C):= L\otimes \C$.
 Let $W\subset \T (L)$ be a $D$-invariant, Zariski closed, proper subset of $\T (L)$.
 If $W$ is a union of translated tori, then $W$ is finite. \end{lemma}

 \begin{proof} We know that each irreducible component of $W$ is of the form $t\cdot \bS$, as above.
 We have to show that $\dim (\bS)=0$.
 To this end, we consider the isotropy group of $t\cdot \bS$, denoted $D_1$; it is a finite index subgroup of $D$.
 Note that $\dim (\bS)< \dim (\T (L))$, since $W\ne \T (L)$.